 Gascón was the first Latino to hold the office in San Francisco, and the nation’s first police chief to become District Attorney.
-In the many positions Gascón has held throughout his career—from Assistant Chief of the Los Angeles Police Department, to Chief of Police in Mesa, Arizona, Chief of Police in San Francisco, and, most recently, District Attorney for the City and County of San Francisco—his commitment to fairness, service, and public safety has remained steadfast.
+In the many positions Gascón has held throughout his career—from Assistant Chief of the Los Angeles Police Department, to Chief of Police in Mesa, Arizona, Chief of Police in San Francisco, District Attorney for the City and County of San Francisco—his commitment to fairness, service, and public safety has remained steadfast.

 Since his appointment in January 2011 as San Francisco’s District Attorney, Gascón has earned a national reputation as a visionary in criminal justice reform.
 He has been named among the Top 100 Lawyers in California by the Daily Journal, and the Anti-Defamation League honored him with its prestigious Civil Rights Award.
 The Southern California Leadership Network distinguished him with its Visionary Award, and Win With Justice, WNBA All-Star Maya Moore’s social action campaign, presented him with its Impact Award.

 George Gascón was elected the 43rd District Attorney of the City of Los Angeles on November 3rd, 2020, and is now running for re-election!